enthalpy change page header image

 The mean bond enthalpy is the average of many values of the bond dissociation enthalpy for a given bond found in a range of different compounds.

-Dissociation of a molecule of methane showing all bond enthalpies for bonds broken and formed.
+Dissociation of a molecule of methane showing bond enthalpies for bonds broken and formed.

-As an example consider the following process which shows the breaking up of a molecule of methane in the gas phase to form individual atoms of carbon and hydrogen.
+Consider the following process which shows the use of mean bond enthalpies in the breaking up of a molecule of methane in the gas phase to form individual atoms of carbon and hydrogen.
 To carry out this endothermic process requires an input of 1652kJmol-1 of energy.

-Since this process represents the breaking of 4 C-H bonds we can calculate the mean bond enthalpy of a C-H bond in methane as 413kJ/mol ( 1652kJ/4).
-It is unlikely that whatever route by which the C-H bonds in a methane molecule are broken that all the C-H bonds will require exactly 416kJ per mole to break them.
-It is unlikely once the C-H bond in a methane molecule is first broken apart that a C-H bond in CH4 molecule will have the same bond dissociation enthalpy as a C-H bond in a CH3 or a CH2 molecule, but using mean bond enthalpies will give a good approximation of the enthalpy changes taking place.
+Since this process represents the breaking of 4 C-H covalent bonds we can calculate the mean bond enthalpy of a C-H bond in methane as 413kJmol-1 (1652/4).
+It is unlikely however that all 4 C-H bonds in methane will require exactly the same amount of energy to break.
+For example once the first C-H bond has broken the remaining C-H bonds in CH3 and CH2 fragments will not have exactly the same bond dissociation enthalpy.
+Even so, using mean bond enthalpies will give a good approximation of the enthalpy changes taking place.

 Bond Mean bond enthalpy/kJmol-1